Rules and Regulations

 Grilling and BBQs

-Barbecuing is allowed only on these days, but not the entire holiday weekend:
+Barbecuing is allowed only on these single days (not the entire holiday weekend):

-- 4th of July (whatever day of the week it falls on)
+- Fourth of July, whatever day of the week it falls on

-Barbecuing is not permitted in the following areas: athletic fields, playgrounds, woodlands (North Woods, the Ramble, Hallett Nature Sanctuary), landscapes that are fenced off, and Conservatory Garden.
+Barbecuing is not permitted in the following areas: athletic fields, playgrounds, woodlands (North Woods, the Ramble, Hallett Nature Sanctuary), landscapes that are fenced off, the Conservatory Garden, and high trafficked areas.

 Lawn Closures

 Central Park’s lawns are open most days during spring, summer, and fall.
-To allow for scheduled maintenance and rest after inclement weather, the Conservancy uses a red flag system to alert the public of closures.
-If you see a red flag on a lawn, that area is closed.
+To allow for scheduled maintenance and rest after wet weather, the Conservancy uses a red flag system to signal closures.
+If you see a red flag on a lawn, it’s closed to the public.

 Each winter, Central Park’s lawns close for the season.
-This allows our turf crew to provide much-needed care for the landscape, ensuring that it will be ready for the influx of visitors come spring.
+This allows our turf crew to care for the landscape and ensure it’ll be ready for the influx of visitors come spring.

-For information about scheduled turf care maintenance throughout Central Park, visit our Alerts.
+For information about scheduled turf care maintenance throughout Central Park, visit our Alerts page.

 Lost and Found